-- 7 Aims: This study was designed to investigate the plasmid bearing multiple antibiotic resistance bacteria - 8 from different aquatic sources. - 9 Place and Duration of Study: This research work was carried out in Akure south area of Ondo state, - Nigeria between January, 2018 and June, 2018. - 11 Methodology: The pathogenic bacteria associated with water samples collected from different sources in - 12 Akure, Nigeria were isolated and characterized.
+- 7 Aims: This study was designed to investigate the plasmid bearing multiple antibiotic resistance bacteria - 8 from different aquatic sources. - 9 Place and Duration of Study: This research work was carried out in Akure south area of Ondo state, - 10 Nigeria between January, 2018 and June, 2018. - 11 Methodology: The pathogenic bacteria associated with water samples collected from different sources in - 12 Akure, Nigeria were isolated and characterized.
 A total of 521 water samples were collected between - January and June, 2018 from sources such as wells, taps, streams, rivers, boreholes and rain.
 All the - samples were subjected to presumptive, confirmed and completed tests to evaluate their microbiological - 15 quality.
 The microbial types in the samples were determined using standard microbiological techniques. - All isolates obtained in this study were subjected to antibiotic sensitivity analysis and screened for Beta- - 17 lactamase production (ESBL).
-Plasmid-gene profile analysis of the resistance isolates were carried out - 18 using standard method.
-Furthermore, post curing of the plasmid mediated antibiotic resistance isolates - were carried out and data obtained were analyzed and presented using analysis of variance. - 20 Results: Bacterial isolates such as Acinetobacter baumanni, Citrobacter freundii, Escherichia coli, - 21 Enterobacter aerogenes, Klebsiella pneumoniae, Pseudomonas aeruginosa, Salmonella typhi, - 22 Salmonella typhimurum, Salmonella paratyphi, Shigella dysenteriae, Serratia marcescens, Proteus - 23 vulgaris and Vibrio cholerae were identified from the water samples.
-The isolate E. coli had the highest - percentage distribution of 24.10% in well water and 26.19% in stream water while Salmonella species - 25 had the highest occurrence of 53.85% in rain water.
-The Beta-lactamase producing (ESBL) isolates were - 26 resistant to multiple antibiotics except Ciprofloxacin, Gentamycin and Pefloxacin that confered - 27 antibacterial effect.
-Plasmid-gene profile analysis of the isolates revealed that S. typhimurum, K. - 28 pneumoniae, P. aeruginosa and P. vulgaris possess single plasmid each while only E. coli contain two
+Plasmid profile analysis of the resistance isolates were carried out using - 18 standard method.
+Furthermore, post curing of the plasmid mediated antibiotic resistance isolates were - 19 carried out and data obtained were analyzed and presented using analysis of variance. - 20 Results: Bacterial isolates such as Acinetobacter baumanni, Citrobacter freundii, Escherichia coli, - 21 Enterobacter aerogenes, Klebsiella pneumoniae, Pseudomonas aeruginosa, Salmonella Typhi, - 22 Salmonella Typhimurum, Salmonella Paratyphi, Shigella dysenteriae, Serratia marcescens, Proteus - 23 vulgaris and Vibrio cholerae were identified from the water samples.
+The isolate E. coli had the highest - 24 percentage distribution of 24.10% in well water and 26.19% in stream water while Salmonella species - 25 had the highest occurrence of 53.85% in rain water.
+The Beta-lactamase producing (ESBL) isolates were - 26 resistant to multiple antibiotics except Ciprofloxacin, Gentamycin and Pefloxacin that conferred - 27 antibacterial effect.
+Plasmid-gene profile analysis of the isolates revealed that S. Typhimurum, K. - pneumoniae, P. aeruginosa and P. vulgaris possess single plasmid each while only E. coli contain two

 - 29 plasmid bands.
-The post plasmid-curing antibiotic sensitivity test of the isolates revealed that the initial - antibiotic resistance of the bacterial isolates were plasmid mediated. - 31 Conclusion: Findings from this study suggest the purification of water from these sources before - 32 consumption as most microbes found in these samples are potential pathogens that are capable of - causing infectious diseases with multiple antibiotic resistant features. - 34 Keywords: Isolation, Characterization, Antibiotic Resistant Bacteria; Aquatic sources, Plasmid profile - 35 analysis; Beta-lactamase production.
+The post plasmid-curing antibiotic sensitivity test of the isolates revealed that the initial - antibiotic resistance of the bacterial isolates were plasmid mediated. - 31 Conclusion: Findings from this study suggest the purification of water from these sources before - 32 consumption is important as most microbes found in these samples are potential pathogens that are - 33 capable of causing infectious diseases with multiple antibiotic resistant features. - 34 Keywords: Aquatic sources, Antibiotic Resistant Bacteria; Beta-lactamase production, Characterization, - 35 Isolation, Plasmid profile analysis;